Alirizahm/Alirizahm/README.md

 - 🤖 I’m currently learning about Data Scince, Data Analyst, Business Intelligence, python, R, and SQL
 - 📫 You can reach me on [Linkedin](https://www.linkedin.com/in/alirizahm/)
 - 💬 Feel free to ask me
-- 👀 Please check my portopolio at Reposiories
+- 👀 Please check my portfolio at Reposiories